We all know it’s been an uncertain few years for almost everybody across the world, both politically and economically.

 So how do you know which expenditures are actually essential to sustaining revenues and business growth?
-How do you make sure your policies are proportionate and designed to support profitability?
+How do you make sure your business processes and procedures are proportionate and designed to support profitability?

 This is where intelligent expense management helps you control and prioritise spend to ensure that business travel expenses are a financial driver, not drain, especially in times of economic uncertainty.
 Here are five ways it can help.